 This section discusses the approach for selecting an appropriate blockchain for different application use cases.
 As discussed in the previous sections, there are several challenges in using the blockchain technology in different domains.
 Moreover, there are several types of blockchain and each type has its own challenges.
 However, since the inception of Bitcoin, the usage of blockchain have been observed in several application areas.
-There have been several interesting applications of blockchain such as in industry 4.0, healthcare, supply chain, internet of things, logistics, finance, banking, education, accounting, agriculture, and many more [20] [30] [2] [19].
+There have been several interesting applications of blockchain such as in industry 4.0, healthcare, supply chain, internet of things, logistics, finance, banking, education, accounting, agriculture, and many more (Kosba et al., 2022; Sharma et al., 2022; Alrubaiei et al., 2021; Khan & Rabbani, 2020).
 The application of blockchain is increasing day by day but as discussed in the previous sections, there are several challenges associated with it.
 It suggests that there might be overuse of blockchain.

-The proposed blockchain recommendation algorithm considers the various features of the application and recommends a most suitable type of blockchain based on the features of the application.
+The proposed blockchain recommendation algorithm considers the various features of the application and recommends a most appropriate type of blockchain based on the features of the application.
 The key features that the proposed algorithm takes into account are multi-party participation, decentralized authority, immutable storage, data generation frequency and latency, transparency, and participation type.
 It is a decision tree-based algorithm that asks several yes-no questions related to the requirements and features of the applications and recommends if blockchain should be used or not for the given application.
 It also recommends the type of blockchain that should be used in the given scenario.
 Hence, the proposed blockchain should be used, and where it should not be used.
 Furthermore, it also assists in deciding what type of blockchain should be used.
-The following figure (see figure 5) presents the flowchart of the proposed blockchain recommendation algorithm.
+The following figure 5 presents the flowchart of the proposed blockchain recommendation algorithm.